mythic-mods/mythic-mods.github.io/pages/mythic-skyrim/features/mythic-skyrim-bugfixes.md

 There are many bugs in the vanilla game that require SKSE to be resolved.

-You can search to see if a particular bug from the vanilla game not handled by USSEP has been addressed by another mod in the search bar below.
+You can search to see which bugs from the vanilla game are addressed by SKSE plugins, as well as the source mod for the fix, in the table below.

-The purpose of this table is to ensure there are no redundancies or conflicts in included vanilla bugfixes, without needing to cross-reference many mod page descriptions.
+The purpose of this table is to ensure there are no redundancies or conflicts with vanilla bugfixes made by SKSE plugins, without needing to cross-reference many mod page descriptions.

 ----